jonnyeom/drupal-telephone_validation/README.txt

 ========================

 This is basic module which brings validation to Telephone field.
-It uses giggsey/libphonenumber-for-php library (port of google's libphonenumber library).
+It uses giggsey/libphonenumber-for-php library, port of google's libphonenumber library.
 Module can automatically discover where the phone number comes from (which country) and if it's valid or not.